-The Bank evaluates and documents the effectiveness of a hedge when first entered in the balance sheet.
+The rate of tax in effect at all times is employed when calculating deferred tax.
 The Bank employs fair value hedging to manage its interest rate risk.
 In its hedging operations the Bank protects against movements in the market interest rate.
-Changes in credit spread are not taken to account in respect of hedge effectiveness, the case of fair value hedging, both the hedging instrument and the hedged object are recorded at fair value, and changes in these values from the opening balance are recognised in profit/loss.
+Changes in credit spread are not taken to account in respect of hedge effectiveness.
+The case of fair value hedging, both the hedging instrument and the hedged object are recorded at fair value, and changes in these values from the opening balance are recognised in profit/loss.